When men can no longer perform as they wish

 How is erectile dysfunction diagnosed?

-- How frequently does this problem occur?
+- How often does the problem occur?

-- Are there any underlying medical conditions or medications present?
+- Are there underlying diseases or medications?

-Also useful:
+Additionally useful:

 - Laboratory analysis (testosterone, free testosterone, DHEA, SHBG, prolactin, cortisol, thyroid, blood sugar, lipids)

-- Questionnaires , e.g., IIEF (International Index of Erectile Function)
+- Questionnaires, e.g., IIEF (International Index of Erectile Function)

 👉 Fill out the AMS questionnaire now